cerner/fhir.cerner.com/content/authorization/authorization-specification.md

 return the fully-qualified scopes in the authorized access token response in response to the short-hand versions being used.

-__NOTE__: The openid and profile scopes are defined by the OpenID Connect specification, which does not define a prefix.
+__NOTE__: The openid and fhirUser scopes are defined by the OpenID Connect specification, which does not define a prefix.

 <a id="user-identity"></a>